What are Baby Car Seat Groups?

 • To seat belt only: Wait until your child is tall enough (at least 4 feet and 9 inches) for the vehicle’s seat belt to sit correctly without a booster.

-Common Mistakes Parents Make with Car Seats
+Common Mistakes Parents Make with Baby Car Seats

 Even the most careful parents can make small errors that impact safety.
 Some of the most common mistakes include: